Q: Who will enjoy your novels?

 Q: What’s your writing software of choice?

 A: I write in VS Code.
 It's actually a text editor for programmers, but I've found that it works amazing as an author's tool.
-Since it's only a text editor there are no distractions like starting to fiddle with layout or colours.
-It even has a Zen-mode that hides all the menus to let you focus on your text.
+Since it's just a text editor there are no distractions, like starting to fiddle with layout or colours instead of writing.
+It also has a Zen-mode that hides all the menus to let you focus on your text.
 It has an amazing box of plugins, with everything from spell checking to advanced grammatical analysis.
 And it's free.

 Q: Do you play music while you write — and, if so, what’s your favorite?

 A: All the time!
 Music is a huge influence on my writing.
 Writing scenes is a lot like directing a movie, and a movie without music is not much of a movie.
 What I listen to depends on the scene I'm writing, but mostly it's music from movies and TV-shows.
 For Under a Winter Sun I listened to a lot of pagan and viking black metal, for obvious reasons.

 Q: When do you think someone can call themselves an author?

 A: I read somewhere that everyone has a book inside them, but only an author has more than one.